Phant0mthegreat/Phant0mthegreat/README.md

 ## 🦹 My name is Phant0m, Phant0m The Great

-### I am a computer forensics and cybersecurity enthusiast.
+### I am a cybersecurity and digital forensics enthusiast.